-Sonae's Corporate Finance and Treasury Committee is chaired by Ângelo Paupério (Co-CEO), being composed of the directors responsible for corporate finance from each of Sonae's main business areas, as well as the managers of the Company's corporate centre functional team, who are relevant to the subjects on each meeting's agenda.
-The Committee meets monthly with the following main responsibilities:
+Sonae's Corporate Finance and Treasury Committee is composed of each of the Group's financial directors, the directors responsible for corporate finance from each of Sonae's main business areas, as well as the managers of the Corporate Centre functional teams, who are relevant to the subjects on each meeting's agenda.
+The Committee meets monthly and has the following main responsibilities:

-- Analyse and discuss all financial matters considered relevant to Sonae's businesses; - Keep track of the evolution of debt markets and bank relationships; - Keep track of the evolution of capital markets; - Keep track of developments in financial markets; - Elaboration of reports regarding the financial status of Sonae Group and budget execution; - Share experiences in the financial areas and best practices and coordinate approach to the financial markets; - Monitor the financial evolution of the Group and funding policies of each business.
+- Analyse and discuss all financial matters considered relevant to Sonae's businesses; - Keep track of the evolution of debt markets and bank relationships; - Keep track of the evolution of capital markets; - Keep track of developments in financial markets; - Develop reports regarding the financial status of Sonae Group and budget execution; - Share experiences in the financial areas and best practices and coordinate approach to the financial markets; - Monitor the financial evolution of the Group and funding policies of each business.